 - Legal Foundations

-- The presumption of innocence
+- Proving Guilt

-- Civil Liability
+- Sanctions

-Unit 2: Sanctions, remedies and rights
+Unit 2: Wrongs and Rights

 In this unit students focus on the enforcement of criminal law and civil law, the methods and institutions that may be used to determine a criminal case or resolve a civil dispute, and the purposes and types of sanctions and remedies and their effectiveness.
 Students investigate criminal and civil cases to form a judgment about the ability of sanctions and remedies to achieve the principles of justice.